 - Roux-n-Y Bypass

-- Crohn's Disease (typically severe for many years)
+- Crohn's Disease (typically severe for decades)

 Severe vitamin D deficiency